 The race and the ethnic background questions were asked for each RU member during the MEPS interview.
 If the information was not obtained in Round 1, the questions were asked in subsequent rounds.
-It should be noted that race/ethnicity questions in the MEPS were revised starting with data collection in 2012 for Panel 16 Round 5, Panel 17 Round 3, and Panel 18 Round 1.
-The main change for race is that there is only one race question starting in 2012; previously there were two questions.
-All Asian categories listed in the second question, RE101B, were moved to one question, RE101A.
+It should be noted that race/ethnicity questions in the MEPS were revised starting with data collection in 2013 for Panel 16 Round 5, Panel 17 Round 3, and Panel 18 Round 1; this affected data starting with the FY 2012 file.
+Previously, there were two race questions, but starting with data collection in 2013, there is only one race question.
+All Asian categories listed in the second question were moved to the new single question.
 In addition, the new race question had additional detail for the Native Hawaiian and Other Pacific Islander categories.
 The main change for ethnicity is that the new questions allowed respondents to report more than one Hispanic ethnicity.
 Race/ethnicity data from earlier years may not be directly comparable.
 The following table shows the variables used for FY 2002-2011 and FY 2012-2014, with these exceptions: 1) in FY 2012, RACEV1X categories 4 and 5 were not combined but are combined since 2013, and 2) RACEV2X and HISPNCAT were first introduced in 2013.
 See a detailed description below.